Work About Resume Contact

 "I've uploaded my passport to so many different portals.
 I never know who actually sees it or how it's stored.
 Every new system feels like a privacy risk."

 For students like Pam, identity verification is fragmented and unclear.
 Multiple logins, inconsistent requirements, and vague privacy policies create stress and erode trust.
-Without transparency and strong security signals, users feel exposed rather than protected.
+Users feel exposed rather than protected.

 User Research